 Sausalito Public Library

-If you're in 5th - 6th grade and love to read, come to the Sausalito Library's Book Club!
+If you're in middle school and love to read, come to the Sausalito Library's Book Club!

 Read the book before the meeting, and join us for a lively discussion and snacks.
 We'll choose the next month's title at the end of each meeting.